-1. Material, equipment and components may be transferred for applications consistent with this Agreement.
-Any special nuclear material transferred under this Agreement shall be low enriched uranium, except as provided in paragraphs 4 and 5.
-Sensitive nuclear facilities and major critical components shall only be transferred under this Agreement as provided for by an amendment to this Agreement.
+1. Material, equipment and components may be transferred for applications consistent with this agreement.
+Any special nuclear material transferred to Romania under this agreement shall be low enriched uranium, except as provided in paragraph 4.
+Sensitive nuclear facilities and major critical components thereof shall not be transferred under this agreement, unless provided for by an amendment to this agreement.